The main things that affect how well your site's pages show up in search engine results are

 mojoPortal content management system is designed to make it easy for you to get good SEO (Search Engine Optimization).
 We produce good semantic markup with proper headings.
 Friendly URLs that match the page name are automatically suggested, and URLs are generally short.
 Though good URLs are suggested by default, you can override them, with one important consideration.

-It's also possible to use extensionless URLs without the .aspx, and mojoPortal also automatically adds cannonical URL links to avoid duplicate content problems.
+By default, mojoPortal uses extensionless URLs without the .aspx for CMS pages, and mojoPortal also automatically adds cannonical URL links to avoid duplicate content problems.

 Beware of Snake Oil and SEO Link Spammers